Boys' toys and games

-Boys' toys and games, as opposed to girls' toys and games, are a subset of toy and games that appeal to male children.
+Boys' toys and games, as opposed to girls' toys and games, are a subset of toys and games that appeal to male children.
 Research suggests that this appeal may be driven by biological factors, peer pressure, parental choices, marketing, and tradition.

 Background

 Research suggests that there may be some biological predispositions at play that drive toy preferences.
 Kim Wallen, a psychologist at Yerkes National Primate Research Center, found in her study that male rhesus monkeys played with model dump trucks and other wheeled toys, over plush dolls.

 Infant boys and girls as young as 9 months old have been found to display stereotypical toy preferences, suggesting that there are biological and environmental factors which appear very early in development.
 A City, University of London study found that in children aged 9 to 32 months, boys preferred balls and toy cars, and that the preference increased with age.

 In a 2018 study done by developmental psychologist Lauren Spinner, the effects of images of children playing with stereotypic or counter-stereotypic toys was analyzed on kids age 4 to 7 years old.
 After the subjects were shown one of the images, they were asked to pick whether a boy or girl would play with a selection of toys such as a baby doll, jet fighter, tool kit, tea set, etc. Children who were shown the counter-stereotypic photos were more open to the idea of boys and girls possibly liking toys usually geared toward the opposite gender.
-However, seeing the photos did not change the child’s own opinions about which toys they would select.
+However, seeing the photos did not change the child's own opinions about which toys they would select.

 Themes

 Machinery and technology

-Toys often introduce or reinforce interest in, machinery and technology for boys.
+Many toys based on themes such as machinery and technology are marketed mainly to boys.

-These toys can also often blur the lines of the man-machine dichotomy, with action figures that represent males as machines on a range from technologically-enhanced humans to cyborgs to sentient robots.
+These toys can also often blur the lines of the man-machine dichotomy, with action figures that represent males as machines on a range from technologically enhanced humans to cyborgs to sentient robots.
 One product line by Revell called Beast Machines even depicted figures which had humanoid heads and torsos, but tanks from the waist down.
 Tomy's Z-Knights toys introduced terms related to computer technology, in effect of masculinizing them by using humanoid robot characters named like Megahertz, CPU, and Kilabyte (kilobyte).
 The very popular Transformers line, Power Rangers (American adaptation of Super Sentai) and related media depicted sentient robots, almost all of which were portrayed as male, which could transform into various vehicles and animals.

 This interaction with machinery persists into adulthood.
 Cultural phenomenon like car races such as NASCAR promote similar ideas of masculinity, competition, and rough play that the stereotypical boy's toy might also encourage.